brotkrueml/schema/Documentation/Developer/Api.rst

       Array, sorted alphabetically by type name.

-.. option:: getWebPageElementTypes()

-   Get the `WebPageElement`_ type and its descendants.

-   Parameter
-      none

-   Return value
-      Array, sorted alphabetically by type name.

 .. option:: getContentTypes()

    The types useful for an editor are returned as an array, sorted